danielsobrado/notebooks_invest/insiders/README.md

 ``$ pip install secedgar``

+### SEC Edgar Downloader

+[sec-edgar-downloader](pip install -U sec-edgar-downloader) is a Python package for downloading company filings from the SEC EDGAR database.
+Searches can be conducted either by stock ticker or Central Index Key (CIK).

+Install it via pip with:

+``$ pip install -U sec-edgar-downloader``

 ## Disclaimer
 Before using this software, be sure to understand and follow the terms of all data providers.
 I am not responsible for how you use this software, so please be responsible in your use of it!